Skip to main content

 Limit Post Revisions

 Post Revisions is a very useful WordPress feature that allows you to undo changes and go back to a previous version of a post.
-By default, WordPress saves all revisions, which can make the website database heavier as more revisions are stored.
+WordPress saves all revisions by default, making the website database heavier as more revisions are stored.

 To limit the number of stored revisions, open the File Manager and head to the public_html folder of your website.
 Next, add the following code to your website's wp-config.php file: